Pylons/pyramid/docs/glossary.rst

      :meth:`pyramid.configuration.Configurator.add_view` to make it more
      convenient to register a collection of views as a single class when using :term:`url dispatch`.
 See also :ref:`handlers_chapter`.

+   Deployment settings
+     Deployment settings are settings passed to the :term:`Configurator` as a ``settings`` argument.
+These are later accessible via a ``request.registry.settings`` dictionary.
+Deployment settings can be
+     used as global application values.